george-matheou/freddo-project/Log.md

 ### Version 1.2.0
 - Remove inline keyword from functions
-- Remove Timer and use the chrono library
+- Remove Timer and use the chrono library in bechmarks

 ### Version 1.1.0
 - Custom Network Interface (CNI) support is deprecated.
 CNI support is only available in V1.0.0 and V1.0.1 releases.